salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 <hr>
 <a name="htmlelementdocsstyle-gettermd"></a>

-## HTMLElement.prototype.style getter
+## HTMLElement.prototype.style getter [Chrome, Edge, Opera, Safari]

 The [`HTMLElement.prototype.style`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style) read-only property returns the inline style of an element in the form of a `CSSStyleDeclaration` object that contains a list of all styles properties for that element with values assigned for the attributes that are defined in the element's inline `style` attribute.

 The `style` property on any `HTMLElement` object lets you manipulate CSS styles with JavaScript via assignments.
 For example, you could change an element's text color using `element.style.color = 'red'`.

 A property set on a `HTMLElement` object reflects in the DOM via the `style` attribute on an element, making this object "magical" because of this behavior.